Telescopic Floor Lights: Turn Old Tree Lights into Designer Lighting

-Not only does it look great, but it also comes with a few special features, keep reading.
+Not only does it look great, but it also comes with a few special features.

-Firstly, a clever counterbalance mechanism allows you to adjust the height of the light by gently pulling or pushing the top of the light up or down (this also has the added benefit of adjusting the brightness, because when extended, there is one layer of paper for the light to shine through and it appears brighter).
+Firstly, a clever counterbalance mechanism allows you to adjust the height of the light by gently pulling or pushing the top of the light up or down (this also adjusts the brightness, because when extended there is one layer of paper for the light to shine through).

 See it in action